 I cook, especially curry, but am probably more experimental then Heather when it comes to our culinary delights.

 Not a great beer drinker these days apart from a decent pint of proper beer occasionally.
-Main tipple is a good Irish whisky, bourbon or Cuban rum – strictly within the recommended daily measures, of course!
+Main tipple is a good Irish whiskey, bourbon or Cuban rum – strictly within the recommended daily measures, of course!

 Favourite place – Cuba – we love the country, the people, the music, the sun, sand and pale blue seas.
 Hurricanes excepted!

-Music – favourites are Santana, Queen and Status Quo, 50s and 60s pop and pretty well everything else apart from the modern ‘featuring’ – aren’t they good enough to sing by themselves?
+Music – Favourites are Santana, Queen and Status Quo, 50s and 60s pop and pretty well everything else apart from the modern ‘featuring’ – aren’t they good enough to sing by themselves?
 And why do we have to have to suffer radio edits, why is it so necessary to swear or include obscene material?
 I must be getting old.